GUIDED SEA KAYAK EXPEDITION

 Polar bears do pose a risk to every expedition, it is essential we take adequate safety measures to minimise the risk.
 The team will learn about bear safety protocol and bear watches will be a daily routine in camp.

-Once we set off from the village of Kulusuk we will be wild camping for the duration of the expedition.
+Once we set off from the village of Tasiilaq we will be wild camping for the duration of the expedition.
 The team will carry 3 man tents, shared between 2, providing spacious and comfortable living space.
-The climate is relatively and warm calm this time of year, but temperatures will drop at night so warm seeing bags are recommended.
+The climate is relatively warm and calm this time of year, but temperatures will drop at night so warm sleeping bags are recommended.

 All our meals will be cooked on camp stoves and will consist of daily expedition meals.
 These dehydrated packet meals allow us to carry a 10 day supply of food within our kayaks.
 These meals are light-weight and easily packed.

-Participants will need to arrive in Kululsuk the day of the trip start date.
+Participants will need to arrive at Kululsuk international airport the day of the trip start date.
 We will spend the first and last night in the village.
-Departure from Kululsuk the morning of the final day.
+Departure from Kululsuk airport the morning of the final day.

 What the Price Includes